cedwardsmedia/cnam-cli/src/cnam.1.md

   Prints version information to the screen.
 * `--test`:
   Queries EveryoneAPI using the testing number +15551234567.
 Useful for testing your connection and ensuring EveryoneAPI is not experiencing downtime.
+* `--testconfig`, `-tc`:
+  Queries EveryoneAPI to test your credentials.

+  **Note** this will cost **$.001** as `cnam` must request at least one data point.
+(I have reached out to EveryoneAPI about adding another no-cost means of verifying credentials.
+The most recent feedback is that they are considering it.)

 ## CREDITS